sanity-io/document-internationalization/README.md

 ## Upgrade

-See the Upgrade Guide for [v1](./docs/00-upgrade-from-v1.md) for instructions on how to upgrade from the original Document Internationalization plugin.
+[See the upgrade guide](./docs/00-upgrade-from-v1.md) for instructions on how to upgrade from the previous version of Document Internationalization.

 ## Install